jlav1n/strap/README.md

 ## Usage

-Clone the repository (or download the ZIP file and extract) to your Interchange directory (e.g. /usr/local/interchange).
+Clone the repository (or download the ZIP file and extract, then rename "strap-master" to "strap") to your Interchange directory (e.g.
+/usr/local/interchange).
 From there, run:

   `bin/makecat --demotype=strap [your-catalog-name]`